-To the best information and knowledge of our Directors, there had been no material changes in general economic and market condition of the Media Content Distribution Business and the Brand Licensing industry which would materially and adversely affect the business operation, the results of operations or financial conditions of our Group after 31 October 2018 and up to the date of this document.
-Our Directors confirm that, up to the date of this document, there had been no material adverse change in our financial or trading position or prospects since 31 October 2018, and there is no event since 31 October 2018 which would materially affect the information shown in the Accountants' Report, the text of which is set out in Appendix I to this document.
+To the best information and knowledge of our Directors, there had been no material changes in general economic and market condition of Media Content Distribution Business and Brand Licensing industry which would materially and adversely affect business operation, results of operations or financial conditions of our Group after 30 June 2018 and up to the date of this document.
+Our Directors confirm that, up to the date of this document, there had been no material adverse change in our financial or trading position or prospects since 30 June 2018, being the date to which our latest audited financial information was prepared.